 - I didn’t do that

-Learn more about the tactics these statements reflect and how to combat them below.
+Let’s explore the tactics these statements reflect and how to combat them below:

 1. Questions your memories

 A gaslighter may attempt to change your reality by negating or disqualifying your own memories and experiences of events.
 Their most effective weapon may include using your insecurities and personality traits against you making it difficult to use logic and defend against this attack.
 Practice keeping a diary to track events, dates, and times.
 You can also use photos or voice recordings to keep record of these events.

 2. States they know what’s best for you

 A perpetrator may justify their actions by drawing on your insecurities and ability to care for yourself and your needs.
 They may argue that they love you and therefore are acting in your best interests.
 This pattern of interaction typically leads to the victim excusing the perpetrator’s behavior and being unable to make decisions for themselves due to self-doubt.
 Make a cost-benefits analysis to help you recognize potential solutions and assert your ability to care for your own needs.

 3. Projects their insecurities

 The desire to maintain control over others is usually rooted in insecurity.
 Thus, a gaslighter may project their insecurities or habits onto their partner.
 A common example is a partner accusing the other of cheating or being flirtatious with others when they themselves are guilty of these behaviors.
 This may result in feelings of shame which impair freedom and increase guilt.
 Recognize and separate your insecurities from your partner’s to distinguish projections from truths.

 4. Invalidates feelings or needs

 Partners that engage in gaslighting may invalidate hurt emotions and tell you that you are overreacting or wrong for feeling that way.
 Focus on your emotions and the trigger contributing to your response rather than focusing on who is right and who is wrong to avoid invalidation.